wir3z/hubitat/owntracks-hubitat/README.md

 	- presence : present/not present
 	- since : timestamp on the last location change - only updates if the location has moved
 	- sourceTopic : user/device information
+	- transitionRegion : region the user arrived/left
+	- transitionDirection : direction of travel from the region (arrived/left)
-	- transition : region the user arrived/left and the time of the transition
+	- transitionTime : time the user arrived/left the region
 	- triggerSource : Ping/Region/Report Location/Manual/Beacon/Timer/Monitoring/Location
 	- verticalAccuracy : vertical accuracy
 	- address : Full address of the location (if available) or lat,lon